 RAW editing is based on the camera's current settings.
-Set the camera to suit your preferences before shooting.
+Set the camera to suit your preferences before editing.

-• The edited image is saved as another image, apart from the original image.
+· The edited image is saved as another image, apart from the original image.

-- Red-eve correction may not work depending on the image.
-Red-eve correction may affect other parts of the image, as well as the eyes. - · Resizing is not possible in the following cases:

-When an image is recorded in RAW, when an image is processed on a PC, when there is not enough space in the card memory, when an image is recorded on another camera

-• When resizing ([]]) an image, you cannot select a larger number of pixels than was originally recorded.
+- · Red-eye correction may not work depending on the image.
+Red-eye correction may affect other parts of the image, as well as the eyes. - · Resizing is not possible in the following cases: When an image is recorded in RAW, when an image is processed on a PC, when there is not enough space in the card memory, when an image is recorded on another camera - When resizing ([Ya]) an image, you cannot select a larger number of pixels than was originally recorded.